snphan/izakaya-blog/README.md

         docker-compose up -d --build

-1. api will be at http://localhost:3000 and blog will be at http://localhost:8000
+1. api will be at http://localhost:3001 and blog will be at http://localhost:8001

-Have fun developing!